Amazon River dolphins, popularly called ‘botos,’ are freshwater dolphins living in the rainforest rivers of South America

 What do botos look like?

 Botos look very different to marine dolphins.
 First of all, they’re pink.
-Born grey, adult Amazon River dolphins turn pink or pinkish-grey as they mature, with males being both bigger and pinker than females.
+Born gray, adult Amazon River dolphins turn pink or pinkish-grey as they mature, with males being both bigger and pinker than females.
 That’s not the only difference though.
 With low, ridge-like dorsal fins, long, skinny snouts, plump bodies, chubby cheeks and round, bulbous foreheads, botos have developed a unique look of their own.

 Even with their generously-sized heads though, botos have fairly small eyes.
 This may lead you to think that river dolphins struggle to see, but in fact, their eyesight is actually pretty good.
 Aided by their unfused neck vertebrae, they can get a good look at their underwater worlds by turning their heads in all directions and checking things out from every angle.